How to Become a Certified Nurse-Midwife (CNM) in Virginia: Education & Career Guide

 All fees must be paid by check or money order to the Treasurer of Virginia if submitted by mail or by credit/debit card for online payments.
 It’s important to note that all fees are nonrefundable, emphasizing the importance of ensuring application correctness and completeness.

 Once the Virginia Board of Nursing grants nurse practitioner licensure, CNMs may begin practicing nurse-midwifery in the state.
-The process typically takes 30-45 days to receive a complete application package.
+The process typically takes 30-45 days to process a complete application package.

 Step 4.
 Begin a Career as a Certified Nurse-Midwife in Virginia and Keep Credentials Current

-Once licensed, CNMs in Virginia practice under the framework of advanced practice nursing.
+Once licensed, CNMs in Virginia practice under the framework of advanced practice nursing with enhanced autonomy as of July 2025.
 The Virginia Board of Nursing specifies:

 Hospitals, medical centers, and clinics that employ CNMs in Virginia include: